 - Even if you aren’t qualified to be an organ donor, you may be able to be a whole body donor

-At MedCure, you can pre-register beforehand online, over the phone, or have a loved one call in after passing to register on your behalf if they have the legal authority to make these decisions.
+- At MedCure, you can pre-register your intent to donate online or over the phone.
+Or you can have a loved one call in after passing to register on your behalf, if they have the legal authority.

 No matter what kind of donation piques your interest, it is always important to remember: your gift has the potential to save lives and advance research in countless ways.